-These are some of the commonly asked questions we ask when we become interested in the making of a website.
-The technical explanation of a domain is defined by the device’s IP address which is identified by a 4-part number.
+Domain definition: The technical explanation of a domain is defined by the device’s IP address which is identified by a 4-part number.
 This numerical information is used to access the Internet or the website.

 The DNS will connect and sync these names with IP addresses.
 In other words, the domain name is an alias of the IP address numerical code.

 What is a URL?

 For example, the full URL link of this blog you are currency reading link is https://www.exabytes.sg/blog/what-is-a-domain/.
-A URL comprises a scheme, domain and subdirectory.
+A URL comprises a scheme, website domain, and subdirectory.

-A scheme informs you the protocol used to access a website.
+A scheme informs you of the protocol used to access a website.
 ‘HTTPS’ (Hypertext Transfer Protocol Secure) is the most common scheme used for a more secure and encrypted browsing experience.

 In this essence, a domain is part of the URL link.
-Hubspot gave an excellent yet easy to understand explanation of the URL structure.
+Hubspot gave an excellent yet easy-to-understand explanation of the URL structure.

-Components of a Domain
+Basic Components of a Domain

 You can also add a subdomain that is associated with your main domain, e.g. myname.yoursite.com.
 This separates and organizes your content for a specific purpose from the rest of your website.

 The second-level domain refers to the name of the website “exabytes” in our case.
-When you are searching for an available website name at Exabytes, you are actually looking for a second-level domain.
+When you are searching for an available website name at Exabytes, you are looking for a second-level domain.

 An interesting fact behind the labeling of these components is that the web browser reads it from right to left.
-As the letters after the last dot are the first thing it reads, these letters, for example ‘.com,’ ‘.sg,’ ‘.org,’ are recognized as the TLD.
+As the letters after the last dot are the first thing it reads, these letters, for domain name example ‘.com,’ ‘.sg,’ ‘.org,’ are recognized as the TLD.

 It also gives you insights on giving you more control over your brand, as well as helping you run your business in the right direction.